manojkumar542/manojkumar542/README.md

 - 👋 Hi, I’m @manojkumar
 - 👀 I’m interested in Devops & SRE space
-- 🌱 I’m currently learning cloud computing & Devops
+- 🌱 I’m currently working on cloud computing & Devops/SRE & Performance areas
 - 💞️ I’m looking to collaborate on Devops and SRE areas
 - 📫 How to reach me manojkumar753@gmail.com